What to do with a Knocked Out Tooth

 Posted on December 27, 2016 by Kochevar Endo

 According to the American Association of Endodontists, more than five million teeth are knocked out each year.
 Five million.
 That’s a lot of teeth.
 If you or your children compete in any form of contact sports, you understand the risk.
 So what do you do with a knocked out tooth?
 Can it be saved?
 Of course it can, but acting fast and following important steps on the way to the endodontist is important.
 After a tooth is knocked out, your goal should be to get to the endodontist or dentist within 30 minutes.
-Here’s what to do.
+Luckily, Kochevar Endodontics is located in South Jordan Utah, a pretty quick drive from anywhere in the Salt Lake Valley.
+In the meantime, here’s what to do:

 Pick up the Tooth

 Only pick the tooth up by the crown, and never by the root.
 Picking a tooth up by the root can damage it.
 Do not leave the tooth at the site of the accident.